 substance use | violence | delinquency | school drop out | teen pregnancy | depression

-Communities That Care (or CTC) guides communities through a proven five-phase change process, using prevention science as its base.
-Many communities that use the CTC process see dramatic reductions in levels of youth alcohol and tobacco use, and crime and violence.
+Communities That Care (or CTC) guides communities through a five-phase change process using prevention science.
+Many communities that use the CTC process see dramatic reductions in levels of youth alcohol and tobacco use, crime and violence.

 We want to break the multi-generation cycles of depression, substance use, and other issues that keep our young people from flourishing.
 When healthier teens become healthier adults, every aspect of our communities improve!